| | Facts

 maintaining the area's wooded tracts and grassy

+parks.
 Regardless of Raleigh's

 expansion, the City of Oaks will